ouya/docs/controllers.md

     float R2 = event.getAxisValue(OuyaController.AXIS_R2);

     //Do something with the input
-    //updatePlayerInput(player, LS_X, LS_Y, RS_X, RS_Y, L2, R2);
+    updatePlayerInput(player, LS_X, LS_Y, RS_X, RS_Y, L2, R2);

     return true;
 }
 ```

-##### The Menu/System Button
+## The Menu Button

-A Menu/Pause function has been added to the OUYA button on the controller.
-Instead of bringing up the system menu when pressed once, a single press will now send an `OuyaController.BUTTON_MENU` (`KEYCODE_MENU`) keycode to the app, emulating a normal menu button.
+The menu button on the controller serves two functions:
-To bring up the system menu you may now double-tap the OUYA button, or long press the OUYA button on newer controllers (dev kit controllers do not have this second method).
+ - If the button is pressed once, it emulates a keypress of `OuyaController.BUTTON_MENU`.

-This new MENU function provides an easy and consistent way for games and apps to map a pause or context menu to a button on our controller.
+ - If pressed twice or long pressed, it opens the OUYA system menu.

 **NOTE:** Because the menu button press is emulated, the up and down events happen at once.
 This means you won't be able to detect it being pressed using the passive anytime state querying.
 It's much more reliable to detect the menu press in your onKeyUp/Down code.

-##### Distinguishing between Analog Joystick and Touchpad
+## Joystick and Touchpad Motion events

 Both the analog joystick and the touchpad states are read using **onGenericMotionEvent**.
 To distinguish between them you can query the input source: